Situationist International: Relationship with the established left

 The SI poses a challenge to the model of political action of a portion of the left, the "established Left" and "Left opinion-makers".
 The first challenging aspect is the fueling role that the SI had in the upheavals of the political and social movements of the 1960s, upheavals for which much is still at stake and which many foresee as recurring in the 21st century.
-The second challenging aspect, is the comparison between the Situationist Marxist theory of the Society of the Spectacle, which is still very topical 30 years later, and the current status of the theories supported by leftist establishments in the same period, like Althusserianism, Maoism, workerism, Freudo-Marxism and others.
+The second challenging aspect, is the comparison between the Situationist Marxist theory of the Society of the Spectacle, which is still very topical 30 years later, and the current status of the theories supported by leftist establishments in the same period, like Althusserianism, Maoism, Autonomism, Freudo-Marxism and others.

 The response to this challenge has been an attempt to silence and misinterpret, to "turn the SI safely into an art movement, and thereby to minimize its role in the political and social movements of the sixties".

 The core aspect of the revolutionary perspectives, and the political theory, of the Situationist International, has been neglected by some commentators, which either limited themselves to an apolitical reading of the situationist avant-garde art works, or dismissed the Situationist political theory.
 Examples of this are Simon Sadler's The Situationist City, and the accounts on the SI published by the New Left Review.

 The concept of revolution created by the Situationist International was anti-capitalist, Marxist, Young Hegelian, and from the very beginning in the 1950s, remarkably differently from the established Left, anti-Stalinist and against all repressive regimes.
-The SI called in May 1968 for the formation of Workers councils.
+The SI called in May 1968 for the formation of workers' councils.

 There was no separation between the artistic and the political perspectives.
 For instance, Asger Jorn never believed in a conception of the Situationist ideas as exclusively artistic and separated from political involvement.
 He was at the root and at the core of the Situationist International project, fully sharing the revolutionary intentions with Debord.